godotengine/godot-docs/getting_started/workflow/export/android_custom_build.rst

 Make sure export templates are downloaded.
 If not, this menu will help you download them.

-This will create an Gradle-based Android project in ``res://android/build`` and place a ``.gdignore`` file in ``res://android`` so the Godot filesystem ignores this folder.
+A Gradle-based Android project will be created under ``res://android/build``.
 Editing these files is not needed unless you want to :ref:`create your own add-ons<doc_android_plugin>`, or you really need to modify the project.

 Install the Android SDK (command-line version)